-Those entitled to vote in the referendum under section 29 are -

-- the persons who, on the date of the poll, would be entitled to vote as (a) electors at a parliamentary election in any constituency, and - the persons (not within paragraph (a)) who on that date would be (b) entitled to vote as electors at an election to the European Parliament in any electoral region because of section 8(3) or (4) of the European Parliamentary Elections Act 2002 (c.
-24) (peers).
+- Those entitled to vote in the referendum under section 29 are - the persons who, on the date of the poll, would be entitled to vote as electors at a parliamentary election in any constituency, and - the persons (not within paragraph (a)) who on that date would be (b) entitled to vote as electors at an election to the European Parliament in any electoral region because of section 8(3) or (4) of the European Parliamentary Elections Act 2002 (c.
+24) (peers). - Subsection (1) has effect subject to any provision that may be made, in an order under section 37, for disregarding alterations made in a register of electors after a specified date.